mnlipp/jdrupes-httpcodec/overview.md

 data is needed in order to complete the decoding of the message.
 "Overflow" indicates that the output buffer is full.
 "Close connection" is usually only set by encoders and indicates that the connection should be closed.
-This is explained in the next section.
+This is explained in more detail in the next section.

 Besides streams with body data, decoders such as an HTTP decoder provide the headers that precede this (payload) data.
 The successful decoding